jsivak7/pytheos/README.md

 # pytheos

-Central location of python tools for high-entropy oxides (pytheos) that I have used and developed over my PhD to assist in study chemically disordered crystalline materials with computational methods.
+Central location of python tools for high-entropy oxides (pytheos) that I have used and developed over my PhD to assist in studying chemically disordered crystalline materials with computational methods.

 ## Installation
 1. Clone the repo.